LuisLaraP/tonali-os/README.md

 - Create main user.
 - Sync main user dotfiles from a git repository.
 - Sync system configuration files from a git repository.
-- Use dash as the default POSIX shell.
+- Use `dash` as the default POSIX shell.
+- `greetd` as login daemon.

 ## Installation